Fail #1) Don't Shake What Yo Mama Gave You

 Summer – The bass are active, their metabolism is going crazy during this time of year.
 Keep your leader length 6-8 inches above the grass.
 Otherwise, I recommend giving your leader length 12-18 inches.

 Fall – The bass are aggressively feeding in preparation for the winter months.
 A leader length of 10-18 inches works well.
 Shorten your leader as the water cools.

 One of the most common fails for drop shot fishing is using the wrong leader line.

 Many anglers make the mistake using monofilament or braided line as the leader line…

-I’m here to say that monofilament sucks for drop shot fishing for a number reasons…
+I’m here to say that monofilament sucks for drop shot fishing for a number of reasons…

 It’s not invisible like fluorocarbon, it floats and it’s super stretchy.
-This makes it really difficult to detect subtle bites and you may actually loose fish!
+This makes it really difficult to detect subtle bites and you may actually lose fish!